bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-mysql.md

 description: MySQL is the most popular open-source relational database management system.
 This tutorial will guide you step-by-step to set up database change management for MySQL in Bytebase.
 ---

-This is a series of articles about DevOps: Database Change Management with MySQL.
+A series of articles about DevOps: Database Change Management with MySQL.

 - DevOps: Database Change Management with MySQL (this one)
 - [DevOps: Database Change Management with MySQL and GitHub](/docs/tutorials/database-change-management-with-mysql-and-github)